umbraco/UmbracoDocs/Extending/Packages/Installing-And-Uninstalling-Packages/index.md

 ![Backoffice - Packages section - leftover dependency](images/installed-package-leftovers-backoffice.png)

-In many cases, custom dashboards, editors and scripts are left in the App_Plugins folder after a package has been uninstalled via NuGet.
+In many cases, custom dashboards, editors, and scripts are left in the `App_Plugins` folder after a package has been uninstalled via NuGet.
 These files also have to be deleted manually.

 ![Visual Studio - App Plugins leftover files](images/app-plugins-starterkit.png)